DoctorPCOD/DoctorPCOD/resources.md

 - _Digital Logic & Microprocessor Design with Interfacing_ by Enoch O. Hwang
 - _Introduction to Embedded Systems: Using ANSI C and the Arduino Development Environment_ by David Russell
 - _Make: AVR Programming: Learning to Write Software for Hardware_ by Elliot Williams

+# Advice from Former Students

+I give my students surveys every semester and ask them to give advice to future microcontrollers students.
+This is what they have to say.

+> Pace yourself.
+There is a lot to be done outside of lab, and unlike digital, it can be mostly done with a computer and compiler.
+Prepare ahead of time, and keep your lab manual/appendixes on hand.

+> Utilize the drop-in labs to practice your coding skills on the Arduino.
+START YOUR LAB REPORTS EARLY!

+> Don’t be afraid to ask questions.
+Put in the effort.